Lane Avenue Bridge

 The Lane Avenue Bridge is a cable-stayed bridge over the Olentangy River in the American city of Columbus, Ohio.
-Designed by Jones-Stuckey Ltd., the construction was completed on November 14, 2003, after only sixteen months, five months ahead of schedule.
+Designed by Jones-Stuckey Ltd., the construction was completed on November 14, 2003.
 The bridge is 113 m in length, carrying six 3.5 m wide lanes for vehicle traffic, as well as two 3.5 meter sidewalks.
 The cable stayed design was chosen for aesthetic reasons, as well as having a smaller potential for environmental degradation on the river environment.
 The anchorages for the cables, at 47 tons (104,000 lbs), are noted as being the heaviest single pieces of steel ever to be galvanized.
 Total price for the project was US$15.6 million with the following funding sources: